olegyablokov/cpp-logger/README.md

 ```

 ## Tests
+Tests are managed with [Catch](https://github.com/catchorg/Catch2).
 To run tests, execute the following commands:
 ```
 cd path/to/this/project/tests; mkdir build; cd build    # Make a build directory. cmake ..    		                                # Generate a Makefile. make                                                    # Build the program.
 ```
-Note that the tests need to statically link against a compiled logger library.
-If you encounter problems with it, check CMakeLists.txt and the location of the library file.
+Note that the tests need to be statically linked against a compiled logger library (read "Build" section above to learn how to make the library file).

 ## License
-The library is distributed under MIT License which means you can freely use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the "Software" as described in the LICENSE file.
+The library is distributed under MIT License which means you can freely use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the "Software" as described in the [LICENSE file](https://github.com/oyyablokov/cpp-logger/blob/master/LICENSE).

 ## FAQ
 **Q: Cannot build the library.
 I get errors about filesystem like "fatal error: filesystem: No such file or directory